chriscabang/javawookies/doc/README.md

 ![29](https://github.com/chriscabang/javawookies/blob/master/doc/img/PhpMyAdmin_06.png "29")

 # Development and Release Dates
-**JavaWookies** started development of the *Time Tracking System* on *December 15, 2018*.
-However, at the time of this writing, it is still in its final stages of development, thus you may experience lacking features and several bugs during testing.
-The application is expected to be released *on or before January 26, 2019*.
+**JavaWookies** started developing this *Time Tracking System* last *December 15, 2018*.
+However, at the time of this writing, we are still continuing its development, thus you may experience several bugs during testing and some features are not working.
+The application will be pre-released *on or before January 26, 2019*.

 # Notes/Updates
 - "Login.java" can be found under "src" folder.